sf-wdi-31/mergesort/stacks-and-queues/README.md

 1. How would you implement a queue with a linked list?
 Where would you decide the front of the queue would be?
 How would you `enqueue` something to the end of the queue?
 How would you `dequeue` something from the front of the queue?

 1. How would you implement a queue with an array?
 Where would you decide the front of the queue would be?
 How would you `enqueue` something to the end of the queue?
 How would you `dequeue` something from the front of the queue?

+1. **Stretch:** How would you implement a queue with a fixed-size array?